Weather Delay 🚂⛈️

 📊 Methodology

-This study explores classification and regression algorithms to:
+The study evaluates both classification and regression pipelines:

 - →Classification: Predict if a train will be delayed beyond a threshold